maheshrao98/React-Accelerometer-Value/README.md

   </p>
 </div>

-This is an improvised version of [React Accelerometer](https://www.npmjs.com/package/react-accelerometer).
-It will run efficiently in the latest verisons of React.
+This is an improvised version of [React Accelerometer](https://www.npmjs.com/package/react-accelerometer) and almost similar to React Native [Expo Sensor](https://www.npmjs.com/package/expo-sensors) .
+It will run efficiently in the latest versions of React.
 I have also made notable changes in the way the accelerometer value is calculated according to the latest [Sensor API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs).

 ## Installation
 ```js